 By David Stone

 How many Roosevelt Island residents, in any of seven complexes, know they may be the most highly taxed people in the United States?
+Not many because they never see it clearly when they file, but it’s no less a burden.

 What Is The Roosevelt Island RIOC Tax?

-In RIOC’s budget, taxes collected from residents are disguised in three categories:
+RIOC’s budget reports taxes in three categories:

 - Residential Fees